 What is energy management?

-Stages of energy management
+Stages of energy management for businesses

-- Analysis: Using the new data generated, identify the areas of your business where energy is being wasted.
+• Analysis: Using the new data generated, identify the areas of your business where energy is being wasted.

-- Action: Take proactive steps to save energy based on your findings – this can be done through installing more energy efficient technology, making use of renewable energy sources where possible, and working to reduce ‘phantom energy’ (the energy used by appliances and equipment when they are switched off but still remained plugged in to the mains).
+• Action: Take proactive steps to save energy based on your findings – this can be done through installing more energy efficient technology, making use of renewable energy sources where possible, and working to reduce ‘phantom energy’ (the energy used by appliances and equipment when they are switched off, but still remained plugged in to the mains).

-- Track and repeat: After your actions have been given time to make a difference – a period of three months is usually recommended – monitor your energy consumption data once again to track your progress.
+• Track and repeat: After your actions have been given time to make a difference – a period of three months is usually recommended – monitor your energy consumption data once again to track your progress.
 This allows you to then identify new areas of potential energy wastage and the process can be repeated from step two continuously as you experience ongoing improvements.

 What is an energy management system?

 An energy management system (EMS) is an automated technological tool that can be installed to collect energy consumption data in a building or across an entire company.
-EMSs produce helpful visuals and graphics, typically through the use of a smart online monitoring app, which can be easily analysed to highlight specific areas of a property, or a wider business, where energy is being wasted.
+EMS’ produce helpful visuals and graphics, typically through the use of a smart online monitoring app, which can be easily analysed to highlight specific areas of a property, or a wider business, where energy is being wasted.

-Programmable thermostats that allow for the temperature of a building or specific area to be adjusted automatically and dynamically
+- Programmable thermostats that allow for the temperature of a building or specific area to be adjusted automatically and dynamically.

-Automated timers that can switch lighting and electrical equipment on and off according to a usage schedule
+- Automated timers that can switch lighting and electrical equipment on and off according to a usage schedule.

 Why is energy management important?

-However, on the face of it, it’s simply the potential benefits attached to successfully executed energy management strategies that makes the practice important.
+However, on the face of it, it’s simply the potential benefits attached to successfully executed business energy management strategies that makes the practice important.
 Key corporate advantages include:

-Reduced operating costs thanks to strategically decreased energy usage
+- Reduced operating costs, thanks to strategically decreased energy usage.

-A smaller carbon footprint showcasing greater corporate social responsibility
+- A smaller carbon footprint, showcasing greater corporate social responsibility.

-Offering both long and short-term benefits, sound energy management is not only a set of policies or larger strategies that help you save energy and money, it is also becoming an ingrained corporate culture or state of mind.
+Offering both long and short-term benefits, smart energy management is not only a set of policies or larger strategies that help you save energy and money, it is also becoming an ingrained corporate culture or state of mind.
 When properly utilised, it can provide greater insight into the specific needs of your company and become a vital part of future business plans, budgets and forecasts.

 Energy management vs. energy efficiency

-As this guide has explored, energy management relates to a process of monitoring, controlling and saving energy in a building or an organisation.
-With this in mind, energy management takes the concept of energy efficiency a step further by allowing you to tailor the energy saving actions you make based on actual data relating to your business’ specific consumption.
+As this guide has explored, business energy management relates to a process of monitoring, controlling and saving energy in a building or an organisation.
+With this in mind, it takes the concept of energy efficiency a step further by allowing you to tailor the saving actions you make based on actual data relating to your business’ specific consumption.
 Although it may take time to perfect, the art of well-utilised energy management can increase a company’s profits by minimising operating costs drastically.
 This bespoke aspect of energy management ultimately improves the economic competitiveness of the business far more effectively, and produces superior results that can’t be achieved through adopting simple energy efficiency techniques.